 trombone, is a graduate of Moravian College, where he received a bachelors degree in journalism and pursued trombone performance with a concentration in music.
 At Moravian, he was a brass ensemble student of Lawrence Wright.
 Bryan has performed at the Pennsylvania Shakespeare Festival, with the Pottstown Symphony, Schuylkill Symphony, the Bethlehem Bach Festival Orchestra, Concerto Soloists of Philadelphia, the Central Jersey Symphony, the Hunterdon Symphony Orchestra, the Moravian Music Festival Orchestra, the Lehigh Valley Pops, the Allentown Band, Appalachian Brass, and Atlas Brass.
 Bryan is a charter member of the Mainstreet Brass and the Silver and Brass Trombone Quartet.
 When he’s not playing trombone, he’s singing bass with the Bach Choir of Bethlehem.

 tuba, holds a bachelor of arts degree in music from Moravian College.
 While at Moravian, Allen studied tuba with Grant Moore II and was a brass ensemble student of Lawrence Wright.
 Prior to his collegiate studies, he studied at the Armed Forces School of Music in Little Creek, Va., before a three-year tour of duty with the U.S. Marine Corps Band of Quantico, Va.
 As a member of the Marine Corps Band, Allen served as principal tubist and soloist for the concert and marching bands and performed with the band’s brass quintet, the Ambassador Brass, collaborating with such names as the Canadian Brass and the Neville Brothers.
 He was a cast member on the national tour of “Blast!,” which won a Tony Award for best special theatrical event and an Emmy Award for best choreography.
 In 2007, Allen served as the American conductor of the Unity Brass Festival in Cape Town, South Africa, which brought together 300 brass players from Europe, North America and South Africa.
 He has performed as a member of the tuba section and as a soloist with the Allentown Band, America’s oldest civilian concert band, and remains active around the musically rich Lehigh Valley of eastern Pennsylvania.
-Allen directs the Liberty High School Grenadier Band Director and is artist-lecturer in tuba at Moravian College.
+Allen directs the Liberty High School Grenadier Band Director and is artist-lecturer in tuba at Moravian University.

 percussion, received a Master of Music degree from the Cincinnati College-Conservatory of Music and a Bachelor of Music degree from the Ithaca College School of Music.
 In addition to performing with the Mainstreet Brass, He plays in the percussion section of the Northeastern Pennsylvania Philharmonic and also serves as principal timpanist with the Binghamton (N.Y.)
 Philharmonic and the Pennsylvania Sinfonia Orchestra in Allentown, Pa.
 He’s also made appearances with the Bethlehem Bach Festival Orchestra, Cayuga Chamber Orchestra, Lehigh Valley Chamber Orchestra, Allentown Symphony and Reading Symphony and has accompanied many professional entertainers in their appearances at area venues.